prasadgujar/low-level-design-primer/questions.md

  - Each book and member card will have a unique barcode.
 The system will be able to read barcodes from books and members’ library cards.

 -  Design an API rate limiter.

+-  The purpose of the problem is to implemente an in-memory SQL-like database with the following set of operations / functionality:

+It should be possible to create or delete tables in a database given their name A table definition comprises columns which have types.
+You must check for these types in the operations below.
+It should be possible to insert records in a table and the records should be validated:
+The string type can have a maximum length of 20 characters and the int type can have a minimum value of -1024 and a maximum value of 1023.
+It should be possible to print all records in a table.
+It should be possible to filter and display records whose column values match a given value (equality)

+If you have time:

+Support for mandatory fields (tagging a column as required) Queries for multiple fields at the same time.

+Rules:

+Speak your mind
+Google if you need to, just let me know
+The purpose of the problem is not to write SQL, or to create an actual database, just an in-memory database, with the data structures the programming language you choose provides you.